 - Direct-Reading Instruments - These instruments are either installed at a worksite to carry out standard air emission readings at specific times for a specific place or are portable devices that can be carried by workers when they work in a specific worksite.

 - Laboratory Analysis – As direct-reading instruments may not always give very accurate results and may be unable to detect hazardous air emissions at very low levels, laboratory analysis is used to test air quality from collected air samples.

-Employers can choose between two sampling methods to test worksite atmosphere—area sampling and personal sampling.
+Employers can choose between two sampling methods to test the worksite atmosphere—area sampling and personal sampling.

 - Area sampling is where a particular section or work area of the worksite is tested for air quality at pre-determined and regular intervals.
 This helps to ensure the selected area remains within safe limits or is free from toxicity.

-- Personal sampling is where an individual collects air samples from the space surround his/her breathing zone.
+- Personal sampling is where an individual collects air samples from the space surrounding his/her breathing zone.